patrickweege/remote-service-exporter-for-java/README.md

 # Welcome to `pw-rpc-service-exporter`

-The `pw-rpc-service-exporter` enables your Web Application to Publish Java Services to Java Client´s over HTTP.
+The `pw-rpc-service-exporter` enables your Web Application to Publish Java Services to Java ClientÂ´s over HTTP.

 # Get Started
 If you have a Web Application that has a DreamSailBoatList Service, and you want to share this Service with other Java Web App (Swing or other Web-App).
 You will need to do some Steps.